-From day to day, the Dandara Community keeps growing: houses are built, enhanced, and improved.
-Gradually, more than 2000 families have conquered the housing struggle that they dreamed and fought for.
-Today, after eight years of occupation, Dandara is a neighborhood, albeit an informal one, with all the characteristics and limitations of the neo-liberal city that we so often encounter day after day.
-However, Dandara has something that sets it apart from other neighborhoods in its region.
-Dandara has a history; one pervaded by struggle and effort.
-All these characteristics present themselves at some point as an occupation becomes a community before the eyes of the State and even its residents.
-With transformations resulting from the internal dynamics and ongoing family flows the characteristics of a traditional city enter these settlements, and perceptions of it change.
+The Dandara Community keeps growing every day: houses are built, enhanced, and improved.
+Gradually, more than 2000 families have overcome the housing struggle and acquired homes that they dreamed and fought for.
+Today, after eight years of occupation, Dandara is a neighborhood, albeit an informal one, with all the characteristics and limitations of the neo-liberal city that we encounter daily.
+However, Dandara is unique among neighborhoods in the region.
+It has a history, pervaded by struggle and effort.
+These characteristics become evident as an occupation becomes a community before the eyes of the state and residents.
+With transformations resulting from the internal dynamics and ongoing family flows, the settlements develop characteristics of a traditional city, and perceptions change.

-The perspective of the future of the occupation may be one of the most complex aspects to be considered.
+The future of the occupation may be one of the most complex aspects to be considered.
 The intrusion of the neo-liberal model of the city warns of an arduous struggle to come.
 As the capital seeks to demonstrate its power, it establishes itself even in places of occupation, resistance, and construction.

 Is the logic of the traditional city’s system unavoidable?
 This question has no ready answers.
-In some aspects, the communities break from some features of the traditional city, but in others they do not.
-As time goes by, the occupied spaces become more embedded in the formal city.
-They become neighborhoods and start to access public services—although often precariously—and from there the struggle becomes only a memory.
-At the same time, walls increase and the cost of people’s daily life and housing prices rise due to the planned streets and the large houses—even those not yet finished.
-In addition to the increasing housing costs, residents start to pay more tributes and taxes for each new service implemented in the community.
+In some respects, the communities break from some features of the traditional city, but in others, they do not.
+With time, the occupied spaces become more embedded in the formal city.
+They become neighborhoods and start to gain access to public services—although often precariously—and from there the struggle becomes only a memory.
+At the same time, walls increase and the cost of living and housing prices rise as a result of street planning and larger houses—even those unfinished.
+In addition to the increasing housing costs, residents start to pay more tributes and taxes for each new service in the community.

-The rururban project, originally planned by social movements, could be a way out of this new/old reality in occupied territories.
+The rururban project, originally planned by social movements, could be a way to transform the new/old dichotomy in occupied territories.
 The production of goods inside these spaces could provide autonomy and allow maintenance of the territory, not only financially, but also through the union and formative processes of similar occupation projects.
-However, the demand for housing is urgent and, due to the increasing number of families that need places to live, the occupation of urban lands, like the Dandara case, are more and more prone to family booms occupying the territory.
+However, the demand for housing is urgent and, due to the increasing number of families that need places to live, the occupation of urban lands, similar to Dandara, is increasingly prone to family booms occupying the territory.

-The reality of these urban occupations is complex in their processes, and defies generalizations about their formation.
-Beyond this discussion of the difficulties of the structure and maintenance of the work of occupying land, the formative process led by social movements and support networks is the main form of resistance to the current model of society.
-Only a formation that sets us free from the moorings of the traditional system can drive the beginning of a new model of the city and society.
+The reality of these urban occupations is complex and defies generalizations about their formation.
+Beyond this discussion of the difficulties involved with the structure and maintenance of the work of occupying land, the formative process led by social movements and support networks is the main form of resistance to the current model of society.
+Only a formation that sets us free from the moorings of the traditional system can drive a new model of cities and societies.

-The occupation is undergoing urbanization.
-The State has already begun to formalize the territory and incorporate it into the city.
+The occupation is now undergoing urbanization.
+The state has already begun to formalize the territory and incorporate it into the city.
 This fact has many implications for the occupation that is gradually starting to become a neighborhood.
 Nevertheless, Dandara’s impact is still reflected in other struggles for continued habitation in occupied territories.
 Dandara represents a milestone in the struggle for housing in Belo Horizonte, Minas Gerais, and Brazil.